Checkout or add more course/s for yourself or another student.

 Pace: Regular, 5 weeks, 2h once a week, total of 10h

-Summer25 - French Podcasts B2+ (SUM 2)
+Fall25 - French Podcasts B2+ (FALL2)

 In this course focused on oral expression and listening comprehension, students will listen to podcasts and speculate together on subjects worthy of greater debate.
 The instructor will guide a discussion of current events, including important moments that characterize the Anthropocene and its drifts.
 Students will also discuss topics related to science, societies, fauna and flora, and arts and culture, amongst others.
 These subjects will allow the class to reflect on and discuss the various stakes which constitute our current society.